Sunday, March 31, 2024

 With another month coming to a close in the Year of the Gazetteer, it's time for another hex map.
 Each hex equals six miles.

 This is probably the biggest and most detailed hex map on this blog to date, and for the sake of length, I'm breaking it up into two posts.
-Stay tuned for the second half tomorrow.
+Go here for Part 2.

 Click here to enlarge